MathIsFun0/BracketBreaker/README.md

 | 75% | 74,325,939 | 24.8 s | 9.72 MB
 | 80% | 1,274,473 | 0.4 s | 10.2 MB
 | 90% | 763 | 0.25 ms | 6.1 KB

+# ESPN_TC_input.js
+This JavaScript file can be pasted into the console when a bracket is open on the ESPN Tournament Challenge site to fill out a bracket based on the same algorithm.